-The Review Committee is called by the Library Director and approved by the Board of Trustees.
+The Review Committee is called by the Library Director and approved by the Library Board.
 The Review Committee consists of five members.
 The Library Director serves as facilitator but does not vote.

-Persons to be called for a Review Committee\ shall be:
+Persons to be called for a Review Committee shall be:

-- One Alabama-certified K-12 educator - One member of the Foundation or Friends of Athens-Limestone County Public Library - One Athens-Limestone County Public Library staff member - One member of the Athens-Limestone County Public Library Board of Trustees - One library patron who is in good standing with the Library.
+- One Alabama-certified K-12 educator - One member of the Foundation or Friends of Athens-Limestone County Public Library - One Athens-Limestone County Public Library staff member - One member of the Library Board - One library patron who is in good standing with the Library.